Becoming more secure changed my life.

 Becoming more secure

-As I became less emotionally insecure, my depression, social anxiety, and avoidance fell away.
-I found healthier strategies, so they were no longer locally optimal.
+As I my insecurities were unlearned, my depression, social anxiety, and avoidance fell away.
+I had found healthier strategies, so these symptoms were no longer locally optimal.

 With a secure baseline, I moved cities, pivoted careers, and began building a much more aligned life for myself.
-Since then:
+Since then I’ve:

-Previously, I would have been too afraid to do these things mostly for fear of getting into conflict with others.
-And while I still get into many similar situations, they no longer register as “conflicts” that I feel avoidant of or anxious about.
+Previously, I’d have been too afraid to do these things mostly for fear of getting into conflict with others.
+And while I still get into many similar situations, they no longer register as “conflicts” to avoid or anxious about.

 Boundaries are effortless now.
 I couldn’t tell you the last time I did something because of guilt or manipulation by others.